Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 the good, on the basis of which a contract agreement can be negotiated.
 The contract definition associates policies to a selection of assets to generate the contract offers that will be put in the catalog.
-In this case, the selection is empty, so every asset is attached to these policies For this, we use an in-memory store and add a single contract definition that is valid for the asset.
+In this case, the selection is empty, so every asset is attached to these policies

 ```bash
 curl -d '{